LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     - Navigate to your inbox and confirm you see the email with the subject: **Secure Message**.

-9. In the message preview, double click the email to open in a new window.
-You should notice one of two messages displayed:
+9. In the message preview, double click the email to open it in a new window.
+You should notice one of two possible messages displayed:

-    **Message 1**: You will see the OME wrapper container
+    **Message 1** - You will see the OME wrapper container:

     ![Screenshot of Office Message Encryption wrapper email](/Images/OME_Message1.png)

-    If you select **Read the message** > **Log-in with work or school account** > and sign in if prompted.
-The message body will open and display:
+    If you select **Read the message** > **Sign in with work or school account** > sign in if prompted, The message body will open and display:

     ![Screenshot of Office Message Encryption body](/Images/OME_Message1_body.png)

-    **Message 2**: You will bypass the OME wrapper container and be displayed with and permission error
+    **Message 2** - You will bypass the OME wrapper container (no prompt to **read the message**) and be displayed with an insufficient permission error:

     ![Screenshot of Office Message Encryption preview](/Images/OME_Message2.png)

+    **Note:** In some other scenarios there is a 3rd possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
+The sender didn't give you the rights necessary to view the message.
+To open this message on behalf of another user, use Outlook.
+Download a free trial of Microsoft Outlook.**

+    In all accounts, no matter how the message is displayed to you / how you open the message, you will be unable to view the message body.
+This is because your organization / personal Microsoft account was not granted the correct permissions to view internally encrypted emails.
+In the real world, if you recieve one of these permission related errors when opening up an encrypted message it likely means that the sender will need to re-send with the appropriate Label (sensitivity label) applied.

+10. Keep the **Outlook** tab open in **Microsoft Edge** and proceed to the next task.